-Not In Our City (NIOC) aims to inform our city of the existence and prevalence of Domestic Minor Sex Trafficking through awareness events.
-These events include small in-home movie screenings, larger presentations, mass awareness events, and innovative awareness experiences.
+Not In Our City (NIOC) aims to use film and innovative media to inform our city of the existence and prevalence of Domestic Minor Sex Trafficking.
+This media will be included in small in-home movie screenings, larger presentations, mass awareness events, and innovative awareness experiences.

 8 Days Screenings